-Considering the high number of Kenyans visiting Qatar every here, I found it vital to do a post listing some of the things one should not do while in Qatar.
+Considering the high number of Kenyans visiting Qatar every here, I found it vital to do a post listing on some of the things one should not do while in Qatar.
 Most of the things you going to read here are social factors.
 I hope this post will be of much assistance to you.

 1. Never criticize the government; especially The Emir in a public forum.